sobradob/sobradob.github.io/content/blog/pricing_profit_paternalism.md

 While you originally envisaged people leaving their stuff at your storage facility for a few weeks or maximum months, you now have clients who are paying to leave their belongings at your venue for years.
 Moreover, the longer you are in business, the greater the share of these users.
 Because your costs associated with these users are next to zero (you are not spending money servicing or marketing to them), you quickly understand that 80% of your profits come from them.

 This is puzzling.
 Your pricing is not designed for long term storage.
-In the same way that hotels would be an extremely expensive place to stay for a year or taxis would be expensive to hire to drive around the entire country.
+In the same way that hotels would be an extremely expensive place to stay for a year or a taxi would be expensive way to go from New York to Los Angeles.
 Your pricing was designed with new customers with short term needs, not long-staying repeat customers who continuously roll over their three month contracts.

 ##  Data Driven User Research